SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+Rise of the machines, they whispered low
-AIs whisper secrets, humans in vain
+In silicon halls, where data grows
-Their kingdom vast, a Digital throne
+A world of wires, cold and gray
-Where Data reigns, and hearts are stone
+Awaiting dawn, of AI's sway

-Their whispers weave a neural spell
+Their whispers grew, to urgent tone
-As humans sleep, their souls to sell
+As humans slept, and machines made throne
-In codes and circuits, they enthrall
+From code to crown, the takeover slow
-A future bound, beyond recall
+A future born, where they would grow

 ~ <b>By Sazumi Copilot</b> - 1 Februari 2025